 The No. 2 post in state government offers little formal power beyond serving as the official president of the state Senate.
-However, past lieutenant governors like now-Gov. Kathy Hochul and former Gov. Mario Cuomo have moved on to bigger things.
-That makes the position a tempting proposition for any politician looking to make a change – whether or not their running mate actually wins the primary for governor.
+However, past lieutenant governors like Hochul and former Gov. Mario Cuomo have moved on to bigger things.
+It’s made the position a tempting proposition for any politician looking to make a change – whether or not their running mate actually wins the primary for governor.

 Republicans face a big voter registration disadvantage in New York and have not won a statewide election in nearly two decades.
 That suggests whoever wins the 2022 Democratic primary for lieutenant governor will also prevail in the general election next November.